 Now that Microsoft Word and all of its leftovers are gone, you can download and install a brand new version of the app.

 As you can see, there are a few ways to fix the Office 365 Mac editing error.
 Sometimes, however, your best bet is to switch your suite of apps completely.
-Consider Ulysses for your new text editor, Collabio for real-time editing, and NotePlan for keeping track of your notes.
+Consider Ulysses for your new text editor and NotePlan for keeping track of your notes.
 And if you ever need to speed up your Mac, CleanMyMac X is the best solution available out there.

 Best of all, Ulysses, Collabio, NotePlan, and CleanMyMac X are available to you absolutely free for seven days through the trial of Setapp, a platform with more than 230 Mac and iOS apps for any use case, from financial management to coding.
 Try every Setapp app at no cost today and see how much more efficient your days can get.